 |714||Macroeconomic Theory II|

-703 reviews the mathematical techniques that are the basis for graduate work in economics, while 709 provides basic training in mathematical statistics.
+703 reviews the mathematical techniques that are the basis for doctoral work in economics, while 709 provides basic training in mathematical statistics.
 Students with exceptional mathematics and statistics backgrounds may request exemptions from one or both of these courses.
 Such requests should be sent to the Graduate Advisor for consideration by the course instructors and the DGS.

 711-714 are the core courses in microeconomic and macroeconomic theory.
 The material in these courses forms the basis for the Preliminary Examinations.
 710 is an introduction to econometric methods.
 Exemptions from these courses are rarely granted.

 Since there are only three required courses in the Spring, many students opt to take a fourth course in Economics, Mathematics, Statistics, or another field during this time.